Mid-urethral Sling (MUS) Procedures for Stress Incontinence

 The operation involves placing a sling of polypropylene mesh (suture material that is woven together – about 1 cm wide) between the middle portion of the urethra and the skin of the vagina.
 The urethra is the pipe through which the bladder empties.
 Normally the muscle and ligaments which support the urethra close firmly when straining or exercising to prevent leakage.
 Damage or weakening of these structures by childbirth and/or the aging process can result in this mechanism failing, leading to urine leakage.
 Placing a sling underneath the urethra improves the support and reduces or stops leaking.

-There are three main routes for placing the sling: the retropubic route, the transobturator route, and the “single incision” or “mini-sling.”
-There is no clear advantage of one over the other.
+There are three main routes for placing the sling: the retropubic route, the transobturator route, and the “single incision” or “mini-sling.”.
 In some women with severe stress incontinence the retropubic route appears to be more successful.
 Mini-slings are less invasive than the other methods but are not quite as effective in controlling stress incontinence in the longer term or in women with severe incontinence.
+The surgical route will depend on your doctor and the common practice in your part of the world.

 In the retropubic approach, the sling is placed through a small cut made in the vagina over the mid-point of the urethra.
 Through this the two ends of the sling are passed from the vagina, passing either side of the urethra, to exit through two small cuts made just above the pubic bone in the hairline, about 4-6 cm apart.
 The surgeon will then use a camera (cystoscope) to check that the sling is correctly positioned and not sitting within the bladder.
 The sling is then adjusted so that it sits loosely underneath the urethra and the vaginal cut is stitched to cover the sling over.
 The ends of the sling are cut off and they too are covered over.